 Six Streams Initiative

-Six Streams
+Bruce Peninsula – Six Streams Initiative

 Water Quality

 The Bruce Peninsula Biosphere Association (BPBA) recognizes water quality is fundamental to ecological and human health, and it is a necessary foundation for our region’s economic prosperity.
 Clean water and clean beaches has to be more than a slogan.
-That is why in 2012 BPBA began the multi-year Six Streams Initiative to reduce phosphorus, nitrates, E. coli, oil and other undesirable elements entering our streams.
+That is why, in 2012, BPBA began the multi-year Six Streams Initiative to reduce phosphorus, nitrates, E. coli, oil and other undesirable elements entering our streams.

 Bruce Peninsula Biosphere Association has continued to work on several ambitious objectives:

-• Gather information on the quality of the water in our streams
+- Gather information on the quality of the water in our streams

-• Provide cattle with alternative watering sources, other than streams
+- Provide cattle with alternative watering sources, other than streams

-• Fix failing septic systems
+- Fix failing septic systems

-• Reduce phosphorus and sediment loading from soil erosion into the streams
+- Reduce phosphorus and sediment loading from soil erosion into the streams

-• Improve shoreline stewardship
+- Improve shoreline stewardship

 Water Sampling/Monitoring